A unified approach to inverse robust optimization problems: Introduction

-The concepts of \emph{stability radius} and \emph{resilience radius} of a solution can be seen as measures for a fixed solution on how much the uncertain data can deviate from a nominal value while still being an (almost) optimal solution.
-For a more in-depth discussion on resiliency we refer to \cite{Weiss2016}.
-Both concepts can be seen as properties of a given solution and do not consider any possible underlying structure of the uncertain parameters.

-A similar concept is already studied in the field of facility location problems.
+Especially for the linear case, concepts have been introduced to measure the robustness of a given solution.
+The \emph{stability radius} and \emph{resilience radius} of a solution can be seen as measures for a fixed solution of how much the uncertain data can deviate from a nominal value while still being an (almost) optimal solution.
+For a more detailed discussion of resilience we refer to \cite{Weiss2016}.
+Both concepts can be seen as properties of a given solution, and the shape of the uncertainty set must be specified in advance.
+A similar concept has been studied in the area of facility location problems.
 Labbé presented in \cite{labbe1991sensitivity} an approach to compute the sensitivity of a facility location problem.
-In the last few years, several publications (\cite{carrizosa2003robust, carrizosa2015threshold,ciligot2014robustness,blanquero2011locating}) cope with the question of how to find a solution that is most sensitive and, thus, deal with a concept quite similar to the resiliency.
+Several publications (\cite{carrizosa2003robust, carrizosa2015threshold,ciligot2014robustness,blanquero2011locating}) deal with the question of how to find a solution that is least sensitive, and thus deal with a concept quite similar to resilience.
+We will show that finding a point that maximizes the stability radius or the resilience radius, given a budget on the objective, can be seen as a special case of inverse robust optimization.
+However, the general definition of inverse robustness provides more flexibility.
+First, it allows to define measures that can include distributional information about the uncertainty.
+Second, the shape of the considered uncertainty is not restricted to given shapes, but can be more complex.